gvelasque/web-scraping-python/README.md

-# WebScrapingPython
+# WebScrappingPython

-Web Scraping of Amazon
+Web Scrapping of Amazon